STUDY: Half of Medicare Patients Do Not Receive Recommended Health Care After Hospitalization

 Nursing Plus of Broward delivers the needed access to in-home medical care and support that many seniors want, particularly those that value their independence.
 Nursing Plus of Broward provides necessary follow-up visits after hospitalization as well as assessment, treatment, and management of chronic illnesses among Medicare patients.
 In addition, our home health care services help patients stay safer at home during a time where sheltering in place remains critical to protecting those with aging or compromised immune systems.

-The caring and professional staff at Nursing Plus of Broward, providers of in-home care in Hallandale, FL and the nearby areas, can help Medicare patients—including senior adults and the chronically ill—successfully recover from an injury or illness that previously required hospitalization.
+The caring and professional staff at Nursing Plus of Broward, providers of home care assistance in Pompano Beach, FL and the nearby areas, can help Medicare patients—including senior adults and the chronically ill—successfully recover from an injury or illness that previously required hospitalization.
 The Nursing Plus of Broward team includes a trained team of registered nurses (RNs), licensed practical nurses (LPNs), therapists, home health aides, medical social workers, and physicians available for house calls as needed.